Starlink: Starshield (operational)

-v2.0 (initial deployment)
+v2 (initial deployment)

-SpaceX was preparing for the production of Starlink v2.0 satellites by early 2021.
-According to Musk, Starlink v2.0 satellites will have "useful bits of data is almost an order of magnitude better than Starlink 1" in terms of communications bandwidth.
+SpaceX was preparing for the production of Starlink v2 satellites by early 2021.
+According to Musk, Starlink v2 satellites will be "…an order of magnitude better than Starlink 1" in terms of communications bandwidth.

-SpaceX hoped to begin launching Starlink v2.0 in 2022.
+SpaceX hoped to begin launching Starlink v2 in 2022.
 As of May 2022, SpaceX had said publicly that the satellites of second-generation (Gen2) constellation would need to be launched on Starship, as they are too large to fit inside a Falcon 9 fairing.
 However, in August 2022, SpaceX made formal regulatory filings with the FCC that indicated they would build satellites of the second-generation (Gen2) constellation in two different, but technically identical, form factors: one with the physical structures tailored to launching on Falcon 9, and one tailored for the launching on Starship.
-Starlink v2.0 is both larger and heavier than Starlink v1 satellites.
+Starlink v2 is both larger and heavier than Starlink v1 satellites.

-Starlink second-generation satellites planned for launch on Starship have the following characteristics:
+Starlink second-generation satellites planned for launch on Starship were planned, as of 2022, to have the following characteristics: